cohstats/coh2stats/README.md

 The que is consumed by cloud functions `getPlayerMatches`.
 The main benefit of the que is that any service of our application can send a message into it.
 Making sure the match is saved.
-Only 2-3 instances of the function are allowed.
-To slow down the processing.
+~~Only 2-3 instances of the function are allowed.
+To slow down the processing.~~ We had to limit it to 1 function.
+We were getting errors "Too many requests" from the API.

 The function takes the array of the IDs and downloads the matches of each player in sequence (again not to stress the API).